 No joke, when they say quick, they mean it!
 I just pour in my stain and have at it.
-You can see it in live action in my video demo HERE.

 This weathered wood stain is also the one I demonstrated in my video.
 If you haven’t tried it yet, I can’t say enough good about it – easy, affordable, and fun!

 Also, this stain just goes on and you let it set for 30 minute to an hour.
 I wanted this to be as rustic and weathered as possible, so I let it sit for over an hour.
 It’s so fun to see it age right before your eyes!

 When you are done, just use the Quick Release feature to pop off the canister and the nozzle for easy clean-up.

 Last, before we call our DIY antique crate done, we want to add a bit of whimsy.
 Using a bit of thinned black paint, we want to go over the screw (or nail) heads in a horizontal pattern to make it look like they are weather-worn.

 Then, if you like, add typography or a stencil or some artwork…whatever your heart desires.
 I wanted to stick with the antique crate vibe, so I paint on a few words.
 You can use my simple transfer tutorial too, if you are so inclined.

 Isn’t it so fun!
 I have it staged for my autumn decor, but it is suited for any time of year.
 Use it inside or out, just have fun with it.
 Picture it with a Christmas tree standing inside. eep!